KINGDOM OF THE SPIDERS (1977) Reviews and overview

 Production:

-Kantor told Fangoria magazine in 1998 that the film used 5,000 large, hairy spiders, though a number of rubber model spiders were also used during production.
+Kantor told Fangoria magazine in 1998 that the film used 5,000 large, hairy spiders, though several rubber model spiders were also used during production.
 The live tarantulas were procured by offering Mexican spider wranglers US$10 for each live tarantula they could find; this meant that $50,000 of the film’s $500,000 budget went towards the purchase of spiders.

 Contrary to popular belief, the venom of most tarantulas is not dangerous to humans, causing no more harm than a bee sting (unless the person is allergic to the venom).
 The worst injury most of the actors suffered was troublesome itching caused by the spiders shedding their bristles.